main menu

 Foreigner

 The front end of Foreigner is a novella and a short piece, the first setting up how Phoenix, a station set-up mission, skewed far and dangerously off course.
 The second chapter tells the story of their descendants some distance along.
-And then the real story in the novel begins, as a shadow turns up in a forbidden area outside a human diplomat's bedroom.
+And then the real story in the novel begins,.

 Say that there were problems in the relationship between humans and the civilization they met.